 You may be tempted to stay in and escape the cold, but Christmas is one of the best times to be in London, with plenty to see and experience.
 Here are 15 ideas of things to do at Christmas to get you rocking around the Christmas tree!

-2016 is the first year that Leicester Square will be transformed into a Christmas-lover’s dream, with 8 weeks to enjoy a Christmas market, warming food stalls, hand-crafted gifts, festive decorations, Christmas shows and family activities.
+Every year Leicester Square is transformed into a Christmas lover’s dream, with 8 weeks to enjoy a Christmas market, warming food stalls, hand-crafted gifts, festive decorations, Christmas shows and family activities.
 Of course, Santa will be there to find out if you’ve been naughty or nice, so don’t miss a trip to his grotto.
 They’ll hear a festive fairytale, meet Father Christmas and his helpers and receive a gift. dance at a baby disco, or catch the Brat Kids Carnival, which is filled with all kinds of magic and mischief.
 Watch incredible circus acts or get on stage for a boogie – it’s the perfect recipe for a silly afternoon.

 In major areas of London, around Oxford Street, Regent Street and Covent Garden, Christmas lights will provide a huge part of the festive atmosphere.
 Drop by to gaze, or check for details on when the lights will be switched on, signalling the start of the Christmas period.

 Alongside the lights, there are lots of little pop-up gigs inside Oxford Street shops and the street will also play host to their biggest ever shopping night, with plenty of surprises along the way, and drinks and treats available for those of you searching for Christmas presents for the kids, or just eyeing up something for yourself.

 There are lots of great outdoor skating opportunities in London at Christmastime, in beautiful locations.